 - Be accurate.
 Details are important to Customs.
 As noted above, failure to exercise reasonable care is part of the definition of negligence.

 - Study Informed Compliance publications that relate to your product or business.
 As part of the Customs Modernization Act in 1993, Customs started the Informed Compliance program.
 Customs issues Informed Compliance Publications explaining what they expect the importing community to know about Customs procedures, regulations and requirements regarding an importer’s goods.

 - Finally, if you discover a mistake tell your Customs broker or Customs immediately.
 It is important that you make a proper and complete prior disclosure before Customs finds the mistake on its own.
 Your Customs broker can help you make a prior disclosure and discuss possible mitigating circumstances.
 There are a number of ways to deal with penalties and fines, from petitioning for relief to offers in compromise, so communication with your Customs broker is critical.

-For additional, specific information from Customs, see the Informed Compliance manual entitled, “What Every Member of the Trade Community Should Know About: Customs Administrative Enforcement Process: Fines, Penalties, Forfeitures and Liquidated Damages.”
+For more specific information from U.S. Customs, see the Informed Compliance manual entitled, “What Every Member of the Trade Community Should Know About: Customs Administrative Enforcement Process: Fines, Penalties, Forfeitures and Liquidated Damages.”

 C J’s Compliance Officer: Samya Murray, LCB, CCS | email@example.com

 Please make use of our team’s expertise in these areas.
 There is no cost to any questions to Sam, unless the answer requires significant research and time.
 As always, if you prefer, you can ask your usual C J representative by the contact information on our team page, or send us a detailed message.

 Our blog posts are for informational purposes only.
 While we use reasonable efforts to furnish accurate information, C J is not liable or responsible for the accuracy or reliability of any information contained herein.